Chart Color Schemes

 Hillcrest has a typical household mix, with a higher-than-average median household size

-Family households constitute 70.3% of all households, including 34.5% couples with children, 22.7% couples without children, and 12.0% single parent families.
-Non-family households account for the remaining 29.7%, with lone person households at 26.9% and group households comprising 2.8%.
-The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.
+Family households account for 70.3% of all households, including 34.5% couples with children, 22.7% couples without children, and 12.0% single parent families.
+Non-family households constitute the remaining 29.7%, with lone person households at 26.9% and group households making up 2.8% of the total.
+The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households